 14 ounce can of young jackfruit packed in water, drained and shredded (I used Native Forest Young Jackfruit)

 16 ounce jar of giardiniera (hot or mild) packed in oil, to top (see note above)

 1. In a large, heavy pot or dutch oven, add onions, garlic, black pepper, and oil.
 Sauté over medium-low heat until the onions are translucent or for ~7 minutes.
 Add reduced sodium soy sauce, oregano, basil, crushed red pepper flakes, garlic powder, and onion powder.
 Sauté for another 3 minutes.

 2. Add water and red miso.
 Simmer for 3 minutes, and then, taste.
 Adjust seasonings, if necessary.
 Maybe more red pepper flakes?
 Maybe a little more soy sauce?

 3. Add jackfruit and seitan to the slow cooker.
 Pour of the entire contents of the pot or dutch oven over the jackfruit/seitan.
 Combine.
 Secure the lid on the slow cooker, and cook on HIGH for 4-5 hours.
-Serve on hoagie buns, and top with giardiniera.
+Serve on hoagie buns, drizzle with some au jus and top with giardiniera.